pingcap/docs/tidb-lightning/tidb-lightning-faq.md

 ## Why does TiDB Lightning report the `could not find first pair, this shouldn't happen` error?

-The reason for the error is that an anomaly occurs when scanning the locally sorted files, possibly because the number of files opened in Lightning exceeds the system limit.
-In Linux system, you can use the `ulimit -n` command to confirm whether this value is too small.
+This error occurs possibly because the number of files opened by TiDB Lightning exceeds the system limit when going through the sorted local files.
+In the Linux system, you can use the `ulimit -n` command to confirm whether the value of this system limit is too small.
 It is recommended that you adjust this value to `1000000` (`ulimit -n 1000000`) during Lightning import.